cimentadaj/perccalc/paper/perccalc_paper.md

-The major features of `perccalc` are shown in a series of vignettes in the package's website (https://cimentadaj.github.io/perccalc/), where there is a direct implementation which matches @reardon2011's intial implementation.
+The major features of `perccalc` are shown in a series of vignettes in the package's website (https://cimentadaj.github.io/perccalc/), where there is a direct implementation which matches @reardon2011's initial implementation.
 Additionally, the package is hoted on it's own open source repository on Github (https://github.com/cimentadaj/perccalc/) and on the official CRAN repository